rafaelromao/SQLite-net_PCL_Demo/README.md

 The project "SQLite-net_PCL_Demo.Core" is a Portable Class Library (PCL) that accesses the SQLite database.

-As a PCL, that project compiles agains a bait, available in the "SQLitePCL_raw_basic" project, acessed by the "SQLite-net PCL" package.
+As a PCL, that project compiles agains a bait, available in the "SQLitePCL.raw_basic" project, acessed by the "SQLite-net PCL" package.

-I first installed the "SQLitePCL_raw_basic" and only then the "SQLite-net PCL" to ensure I was using the most recent version.
+I first installed the "SQLitePCL.raw_basic" and only then the "SQLite-net PCL" to ensure I was using the most recent version.

 The project "SQLite-net_PCL_Demo.Core.Tests" is a Unit Test App (Windows Phone 8.1 Test Project Template).

-To avoid running the bait, this project references the package "SQLitePCL_raw", with contains the actual implementation that access the "sqlite3.dll", specific for the compiled platform.
+To avoid running the bait, this project references the package "SQLitePCL.raw", with contains the actual implementation that access the "sqlite3.dll", specific for the compiled platform.

-For some reason I do not understand, the version of "sqlite3.dll" that comes with the "SQLitePCL_raw" package is not recognized by the runtime until the workaround involving the "SQLite for Windows Phone 8.1" extension is applied.
+For some reason I do not understand, the version of "sqlite3.dll" that comes with the "SQLitePCL.raw" package is not recognized by the runtime until the workaround involving the "SQLite for Windows Phone 8.1" extension is applied.